oracle-livelabs/oracle-health/compliance-form-generation-with-OCI-GenAI/generate-compliance-document/generate-compliance-document.md

 6. Check Opensearch client connectivity.
 It should show the *OpenSearch([{'host': 'hostname', 'port': 9200}])* as output

-7. Load both text and embeddings data into the *idx_oci_genai_clinical_trials* index
+7. Load both text and embeddings data into the *idx-oci-genai-clinical-trials* index

-8. Paste the title retrieved from the previous lab *demo_vector_search_ext.ipynb* to query based on page_content embeddings
+8. Paste the title retrieved from the previous lab *demo-vector-search-ext.ipynb* to query based on page_content embeddings

 9. Report file metadata and the score.